CMiksche/gitea-auto-update/README.md

 ## Dependencies
-Ensure `pip3`, `setuptools', and `wheel` dependencies are installed on the system you are running this script in.
+Ensure `pip3`, `setuptools`, and `wheel` dependencies are installed on the system you are running this script in.

 ## Installation